Normalizers of maximal tori and real forms of Lie groups: Abstract

 \section{Abstract}

 {\bf Abstract}.
-For a complex reductive Lie group $G$ Tits defined an extension $W_G^T$ of the corresponding Weyl group $W_G$.
-The extended group is supplied with an embedding into the normalizer $N_G(H)$ of the maximal torus $H\subset G$ such that $W_G^T$ together with $H$ generate $N_G(H)$.
-We give an interpretation of the Tits classical construction in terms of the maximal split real form $G(\IR)\subset G(\IC)$, leading to a simple topological description of $W^T_G$.
-We also propose a different extension $W_G^U$ of the Weyl group $W_G$ associated with the compact real form $U\subset G(\IC)$.
-This results into a presentation of the normalizer of maximal torus of the group extension $U\ltimes {\rm Gal}(\IC/\IR)$ by the Galois group ${\rm Gal}(\IC/\IR)$.
-We also describe explicitly the adjoint action of $W_G^T$ and $W^U_G$ on the Lie algebra of $G$.
+Given a complex connected reductive Lie group $G$ with a maximal torus $H\subset G$, Tits defined an extension $W_G^T$ of the corresponding Weyl group $W_G$.
+The extended group is supplied with an embedding into the normalizer $N_G(H)$, such that $W_G^T$ together with $H$ generate $N_G(H)$.
+In this paper we propose an interpretation of the Tits classical construction in terms of the maximal split real form $G(\IR)\subset G$, which leads to the simple topological description of $W^T_G$.
+We also consider a variation of the Tits construction associated with compact real form $U$ of $G$.
+In this case we define an extension $W_G^U$ of the Weyl group $W_G$, naturally embedded into the group extension $\widetilde{U}:=U\rtimes\Gamma$ of the compact real form $U$ by the Galois group $\Gamma={\rm Gal}(\IC/\IR)$.
+Generators of $W^U_G$ are squared to identity as in the Weyl group $W_G$.
+However, the non-trivial action of $\Gamma$ by outer automorphisms requires $W^U_G$ to be a non-trivial extension of $W_G$.
+This gives a specific presentation of the maximal torus normalizer of the group extension $\widetilde{U}$.
+Finally, we describe explicitly the adjoint action of $W_G^T$ and $W^U_G$ on the Lie algebra of $G$.